luketpeterson/summum-types/README.md

 ## Summary

-This crate strives to provide dynamic runtime-resolving types on top of Rust’s static compile-time types.
+This crate strives to provide dynamic runtime-resolving types on top of Rust’s static compile-time types, with full support for generics, lifetimes, visibility, etc.

-To that end, the `summum` macro allows for easy declaration of sum-types that:
+The `summum` macro allows for easy declaration of sum-types that:
 - come with all the traits and methods you'd expect for conversion and access
 - allow generic method implementation across all variants
 - support abstract interfaces to delegate to sub-type methods